KohGeek/GSODAnalysis/README.md

 ## Deployment

 Setup venv on the local directory and install the requirements.txt file.
 Setup a .env file by referring to `.env.example` file.
+The following example is for a Linux environment:

 ```bash
 python3 -m venv .